prajaysingh/EKS-projects/EFS-Fargate-multiapp/README.md

          Permissions: 0750

 2) Apply the manifests that creates storage-class,pvc,pv,pod for 2 different applications.
-Replace filesystem id and access point id with your values in PersistentVolume section
+Replace filesystem id and access point id with your values in Persistent volume section.

         kubectl apply -f App1.yml

         kubectl apply -f App2.yml

  3) For verification, you can exec to any pod and see the permission is matching or not using ls -la /data/

  4) You can also mount the EFS to your EC2 instance to do some testing using following command.
 This will mount EFS to directory ~/efs-mount-point
       Replace <file-system-id> and <aws-region> with your values.

         mkdir ~/efs-mount-point

         sudo mount -t nfs -o nfsvers=4.1,rsize=1048576,wsize=1048576,hard,timeo=600,retrans=2,noresvport <file-system-id>.efs.<aws-region>.amazonaws.com:/      ~/efs-mount-point

         df -kh --> This should show your efs mounted to the directory

 5) Change your user id to match app1 for instance

         sudo useradd -u 2000 user1